fbpx

 LUAU KALAMAKU

-And the food is outstanding and the show is a cool theatrical presentation.
+The food was outstanding, and the show was a cool theatrical presentation.
 Find the best prices here.

 SMITH FAMILY LUAU

-This has been one of our favorite luau in Kauai Hawaii.
+This is one of our favorite luau in Kauai, Hawaii.
 You can take a boat ride to Fern Grotto before the luau.
 We’ve got a full Smith Family Luau review that’s worth a read.

 Plus, they feature dances from all across Polynesia and Asia.
 Find the best prices here.